Policies and Other Resources

 Other Relevant Governance Documents

-How is Viatris addressing the global challenge of climate change?
+How is Viatris addressing climate change?

 We are implementing energy-efficiency and emissions-reduction projects and are tracking GHG emissions monthly, evaluating GHG reductions annually and re-evaluating short- and long-term emission reduction strategies as needed to achieve our targets.